- CrustLab /

 The crypto market has grown beyond a niche concept discussed on 4chan boards and discord rooms.
 It is now a global industry worth trillions of dollars.
 Despite the technical complexities and regulatory hurdles faced by the industry, the global cryptocurrency market is now worth up to $3.84 trillion with Bitcoin leading the charge with a market capitalization of $2.01 trillion.
 This represents a market dominance of up to 52.35%.

 The industry is surging in popularity as more people look to get in on the market.
-Experts project that there will be up to 861 million users participating actively in the crypto market by 2025.
+Experts project that there will be up to 861 million users participating actively in the crypto market by 2026.
 What was initially conceived as a decentralized financial system meant to go directly against traditional financial systems like central banks and intermediaries is gradually gaining mainstream acceptance.
 Ironically, many of these centralized entities have even contributed significantly to the industry’s growth, creating a global financial system with far-reaching impacts.

 The crypto market is an evolving space, requiring participants to stay informed about industry trends and adapt to ongoing changes.
+From the development of secure crypto casino software to the integration of institutional ETFs, the landscape continues to shift, creating a global financial system with far-reaching impacts.

 Blockchain Protocols